 Drink Raspberry Leaf Tea

-Not so bad right?
-Especially when all of your sources have guaranteed “The Fertility Diet” will cause a super charged, go-go gadget boost to your fertility.
-Which is why for the last several months you have changed your diet by adopting the suggestions.
-For example, you said sayonara to your favorite carbohydrates of cheeseburgers, fried chicken, pizza, french fries and bread.
-You painfully wrote an open letter to your caffeinated morning coffee and afternoon sodas informing the two of them you would need to take a break.
+Not so bad, right?
+Especially when all of your sources have guaranteed “The Fertility Diet” will cause a supercharged, go-go gadget boost to your fertility.
+This is why, for the last several months, you have changed your diet by adopting the suggestions.
+For example, you said sayonara to your favorite carbohydrates of cheeseburgers, fried chicken, pizza, french fries, and bread.
+You painfully wrote an open letter to your caffeinated morning coffee and afternoon sodas, informing the two of them you would need to take a break.
 (This was only after you felt guilty for cheating on them with their less tasty decaffeinated half cousins.)
 And your artificial sweeteners and afternoon snack of Twinkies also got a “Dear John” letter…sniff, sniff.

 Thank you for reading this week’s edition of “Laughing Your Way through Infertility.”
-And if you missed the last post, “The Perfect Family Picture” then you can find it by clicking here.
-As always, I hope you have a great week and don’t forget to find time to laugh and enjoy the journey while you are on the path to reaching your destination.
+And as always, I hope you have a great week, and don’t forget to find time to laugh and enjoy the journey while you are on the path to reaching your destination.

-I would love to get connected with you on a more personal level.
-So if you liked this post, pass it on.
-And then click here to find Waiting for Baby Bird on Facebook.
-Or come follow me on Instagram at @waitingforbabybird.
-I seriously can’t wait to “meet” you!
+I would love to connect with you personally, so if you liked this post, pass it on.
+Then click here to find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
+I can’t wait to “meet” you!